1. Engineering principles of magnetic fusion reactor operation

 - Written by a team of qualified experts who have been involved in the design of thermonuclear reactors for over 50 years

 - Outlines the most important features of the ITER project in France which is building the largest tokamak, including the design, material selection, safety and economic considerations

 - Includes data on how to design magnetic fusion reactors using CAD tools, along with relevant regulatory documents

-Senior students, academics and researchers in engineering disciples linked to nuclear and thermal engineering; nuclear or plasma physicians and engineers; Fusion reactor designers and developers; newly qualified engineers with particular interest and ambition to develop this advanced energy source
+Senior students, academics and researchers in engineering disciples linked to nuclear and thermal engineering; nuclear or plasma physicians and engineers; Fusion reactor designers and developers; newly qualified engineers with particular interest and ambition in developing this advanced energy source

 - No. of pages:

 - eBook ISBN: